marioernestoms/100-days-of-code/log.md

 ‪#6/100 Lot of HTML and CSS today for a tem enployee system the second project for this challenge :)‬

-‪#7 I start study #React and using in some tests to create blocks for Guttemberg.
+‪#7/100 I start study #React and using in some tests to create blocks for Guttemberg.
 I need prepare my self to the new text editor of WordPress.‬

-‪#8 Today I start the React Ninja course on udemy, a course that my friend @fdaciuk is teacher.
+‪#8/100 Today I start the React Ninja course on udemy, a course that my friend @fdaciuk is teacher.
 And try to use somethings on Guttemberg blocks!‬

+#9/100 Today I study something that I need record about #javascript to advanced with my studies on #React.
+After this, I started play front-end screens to my employee portal.
+I so excited to finish this 2 projects in this 100 days :)